Utility tokens vs. security tokens

 This attempt to undermine the law does not present risks for investors, but also for future blockchain-cryptocurrency projects.

-Utility Tokens vs. Security Tokens Comparison Matters Due to the Lack of ICO Regulation and the Associated Risk to the Investors
+Utility Tokens vs. Security Tokens in the Context of ICO Regulation

 The unregulated nature of ICOs provides multiple advantages to start-ups, who can avoid the paperwork and hassle involved when they are to raise funds from Venture Capital (VC) funds.